 A secondary, battery-powered sump pump can operate if the primary sump pump goes out.
 A battery powered sump pump requires the following components in parallel with the others above:

-- A 12 volt battery sump pump with its own water level sensor, piping, and check valve (the pipes usually join after the check valves to prevent reverse flow through the primary when the secondary unit is pumping).
+- A 12-volt battery sump pump with its own water level sensor, piping, and check valve (the pipes usually join after the check valves to prevent reverse flow through the primary when the secondary unit is pumping).

 - It must be a marine deep cycle battery, or long-life standby battery.
 Standard automobile batteries are not suitable for this application.
 Auto batteries are designed to deliver a high current for a short period.
-Sump pumps need a smaller, smoother current for a much long time.
+Sump pumps need a smaller, smoother current for a much longer time.

 - A trickle-charge battery charger can alternately have a specialized controller to manage, monitor and test that the battery is holding a charge.

 Alternative sump pump systems can be driven by municipal water pressure.
 Water-powered sump pumps are similar to backup battery-driven systems with a separate pump, float and check valves.
 One can also use an ejector pump that uses an ordinary garden hose to supply high pressure water and another garden hose to carry the water away.
 Although such ejector pumps waste water and are relatively inefficient, they have the advantage of having no moving parts and offer the utmost in reliability.